-The Council Plan 2021-25 (Council Plan) is our commitment to the community, outlining where we will focus our efforts as we work towards the Yarra 2036 Community Vision.
-It identifies six Strategic Objectives that represent our Strategic Direction, each with supporting Strategies and Initiatives that define what Council will work to achieve over the next four years.
-To monitor our success in achieving the Strategic Objectives, the Council Plan identifies Indicators.
+The Council Plan 2021-25 (Council Plan) is our commitment to the community.
+It outlines where we will focus our efforts as we work towards the Yarra 2036 Community Vision.

+It identifies six Strategic Objectives that represent our Strategic Direction, each with supporting Strategies and Initiatives defining what Council will work to achieve over the next four years.
+To monitor our achievement of the Strategic Objectives, the Council Plan identifies Indicators.

-In developing the Council Plan, we listened to the community's hopes, aspirations and priorities for the next fifteen years as set out in the Yarra 2036 Community Vision (Vision).
-The result is a Council Plan that responds to, and aligns with, the Vision and voices of our diverse and vibrant community.
+In developing the Council Plan, we listened to the community's hopes, aspirations and priorities for the next 15 years in the Yarra 2036 Community Vision (Vision).
+The result is a Council Plan that responds to, and aligns with, the Vision and voices of our diverse community.

-The Council Plan incorporates the Municipal Public Health and Wellbeing Plan (MPHWP) and outlines how Council will protect, improve and promote public health and wellbeing within the City of Yarra.
-This plan addresses the Yarra City Council's obligations under the Local Government Act 2020 and the Public Health and Wellbeing Act 2008.
+The Council Plan incorporates the Municipal Public Health and Wellbeing Plan (MPHWP) and outlines how Council will protect, improve and promote public health and wellbeing in the City of Yarra.
+This plan addresses our obligations under the Local Government Act 2020 and the Public Health and Wellbeing Act 2008.

-This plan is the product of extensive community engagement, which started with broad community engagement in November 2020, included deliberative engagement in May 2021 and ended with public exhibition of the draft Council Plan allowing an opportunity for further community feedback in September 2021.
-We heard from over 1,300 people during the broad community engagement and the representative community panel included people from all suburbs, age groups, cultural and linguistic backgrounds and all abilities.
-For further information about the process followed to develop the Council Plan and integrated MPHWP please see Appendix 2.
+This plan is the product of extensive consultation, which started with broad community engagement on the Vision in November 2020.
+A deliberative panel met in May 2021, and we shared a draft Council Plan for feedback in September 2021.
+We heard from over 1,300 people during the engagement process, including people from all suburbs, age groups, cultural and linguistic backgrounds and abilities.

+For more information about the process followed to develop the Council Plan and incorporated MPHWP, see Appendix 2.